Transport Tycoon: Gameplay

-Vehicles in the game must be constructed at corresponding depots, which must be connected to the road or rail networks.
 Towns and cities have their own road networks, but extra roads may be needed to connect them to other towns, or to various resources.
 The player earns revenue by picking up resources or passengers at a certain station, and delivering them to another station where there is a demand for them.
 Demand is determined by the area which surrounds the station; for example stations close to towns will demand passengers.
 The revenues will depend on the delivery time, distance, and quantity delivered.
 The influence of these factors on revenue varies according to the type of goods being delivered.
-For example, mail will rapidly fall in value, meaning that it can only be delivered profitably over short distances, or over long distances very fast.
-On the other hand, coal loses value very slowly, so it can be transported in bulk over long distances whilst remaining profitable.
+A product like mail will rapidly fall in value, meaning that it can only be delivered profitably over short distances, or over long distances very fast.
+In contrast with a resource like coal loses value very slowly, so it retains its value over long distances.